demandchain/developer.offerengine.com/content/index.md

 ## Deal

-A deal is a product offering goods or services from different merchants at discounted levels.
+A _deal_ is a product that offers goods or services from different merchants at discounted levels.

 ## Purchase

-A purchase is buying a quantity of unit inventory of a specific deal which results in either a voucher, to redeem the deal at the deal merchant's location or website, being bought or a good being shipped directly to the purchaser.
+A _purchase_ is a transaction in which a person (the _purchaser_) buys a quantity of unit inventory of a specific deal.
+A purchase results in one of the following:
+* A _voucher_, which a purchaser uses to redeem the deal at the deal merchant's location or website
+* A product that is shipped directly to the purchaser

-## Example Implementation
+## Implementation Example

-Using just two simple API calls (get deals and execute purchase) you can provide offers to your users.
-Below is a brief description of how that would work with an existing mobile application:
+You can provide deals to your customers using just two simple API calls: _get deals_ and _execute a purchase._ The following example is a brief description of how these calls work with an existing mobile application.

-In this example, a partner has integrated the entire deal viewing and purchasing process into their existing native mobile app experience.
-Below is a diagram of the user purchase flow as well as a description of the steps needed to implement each step:
+In this example, a partner has integrated the entire deal viewing and purchasing process into a native mobile app experience.
+The following diagram shows the user purchase flow and the steps needed to implement each part of the flow:

 <img src="/images/mobile_use_example.png" alt="Mobile Example Image" >

-* Show Offers - request deals with the Deem Offers Get Deals call.
-A list of deals available to purcahse will be returned based upon your request filter parameters.
-A subset of deals are displayed to the user with just a few key aspects of the deal.
+* Show Offers: Request deals using the Get Deals call.
+The call returns a list of deals available to purchase based on the filter parameters your provide with the request.
+Users see a subset of the deals with just a few key aspects of each deal.

-* Show Offer Details - if a user is interested in a deal from the list, they select it taking them to a detail page about the deal.
-From the information returned in the previous Get Deals call, more detailed information is provided about this specific deal.
-A buy now call to action button is provided to start the purchase process.
+* Show Offer Details: When a user selects a deal, he or she lands on a detail page that describes the deal.
+More detailed information is provided based on the information returned in the previous Get Deals request.
+The user can click the *Buy now* call-to-action button to start the purchase process.

-* Purchase Offer - the buy now call to action button takes the use to a purchase form where they enter all of their purchase information.
-When the user presses the purchase button, the Deem Offers Execute Purchase request is made.
+* Purchase Offer: The *Buy now* call-to-action button takes the user to a purchase form, where the user enters his or her purchasing information.
+The user presses the *Purchase* button to make the Execute Purchase request.

-* Redeem Offer - on successful return of the Execute Purchase request, a purchase confirmation page is shown with a link to the redemption voucher for the deal the user just purchased.
+* Redeem Offer: When an Execute Purchase request is successful, a purchase confirmation page appears with a link to the redemption voucher for the newly purchased deal.

-To get started implementing this on your own surface, go to our [Quick Start Guide](/v1/quick_start/)
+To learn how to use the Deem Offers API, see our [Quick Start Guide](/v1/quick_start/).